mvanniekerk/musicbrainz_search/doc/final_documentation_start.md

 - The lists are stored separately for presentation and optimization reasons

 ### testing performance of the search engine
+- about 50 hand made test cases
+- a typical search query, and the canonical musicbrainz uuid
+- during the development, there was no access to the newspaper sources that the project is about
+- another test source is available, the last fm million song dataset
+- in this dataset there are 960000 track names, together with a musicbrainz uuid
+- with the musicbrainz uuid, it is possible to get a "search string", by combining the track name and the composer found for the uuid in the musicbrainz database.
+- the two are appended together with a space in between
+- there are only 220000 tracks that have a corresponding "work"
+- of those tracks, about 10000 are likely to be classical
+- for each test run, 200 random last fm "search strings" are taken
+- note that the original producer of this dataset had to go through a similar process as I did
+- so the muscbrainz string match may not be 100% reliable

 ### optimizations
 - ES gives the option to use custom similarity scoring modules